fukairui/fukairui.github.io/_pages/about.md

 **Kairui Fu**, Qiaowei Miao, Shengyu Zhang, Kun Kuang, Fei Wu

-- Investigate the inconsistent distribution of users in recommender system and the difficulty in causal structure learning accompanied by the intervention of recommender system.
+- Investigate the inconsistent distribution of users in recommender system and the difficulty in causal structure learning, accompanied by the intervention of recommender system.
 </div>
 </div>